lertsoft/GPD_WIN4/README.md

 **[BIOS v3.06 6800u](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.06)** </br> This version should fix the WIN4 volume buttons not working when waking up from sleep in Linux, Fixes the problem where the USB-C port at the bottom does not display in v3.04, It resolves some issues where the device may crash under abnormal conditions, Additionally, it adds support for screen firmware updates by providing a screen firmware upgrade interface by updating the EC to version 8.0 from version 7.8.

 #### 7640u and 7840u specific
+> These BIOS firmware is only applicable for the upgrade of WIN 4 models with 7840U and 7640U processors.
+It resolves the issue of being unable to modify the memory frequency. </br>

 **[BIOS v0.40 7640u & 7840u](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.40)** </br>